 † Jesus reminded us that His father is a merciful, compassionate, loving God.
 Like Father like Son, Jesus lived the message He was delivering.
 He spread His message on how to get along through completely non-violent, peaceful means and invited His followers to do the same.

 ) Muhammad, to quote Ayaan Hirsi Ali, “built the house of Islam using military tactics that included mass killings, targeted assassination, torture, lying …”

 Is it conceivable that both men could have been messengers sent by the same god when the message they delivered and the tactics that they used to convey it are so different?
 What about heaven, or Paradise, a place Jesus of Nazareth called home, and Muhammad claimed he spent a night conversing with God?

 † Paradise in the New Testament is a spiritual place where men and women are equal and happiness comes from basking in the light and the glory of the Lord and being free of physical wants and earthly desires.

-) Paradise in the Koran is a materialist, licentious, hedonistic place where males are catered too by young boys, and freely roam, never requiring sleep, fornicating at will with sexually adept spirits (houris) and blushing maidens, gifts from Allah, stopping only to visit with friends and relatives to point and laugh at the unbelievers roasting in Hell.
-Females, on the other hand, are cloistered in large pavilions waiting for their husband to call on them if they are so inclined (see Heaven).
+) Paradise in the Koran is a materialist, licentious, hedonistic place where males are catered too by young boys, and freely roam, never requiring sleep, fornicating at will with houris (whorish female facsimiles), blushing maidens and cloistered wives, stopping only to visit with friends and relatives to laugh at the unbelievers below roasting in Hell (recommended The Islamic Hereafter, Boreal Books).